Nithish-Asm2Py/Simple-Plagiarism-Scanner/README.md

 • machine learning is a subfield of ai
 • python is widely used in ai projects
 • text processing is key in nlp

+🧾 Plagiarism Report:
+🔸 Sentence Similarity: 83.33%
+🔸 Word Similarity: 91.25%
+🔍 Common Sentences Found: 5

+👀 Sample Common Sentences:
+• machine learning is a subfield of ai
+• python is widely used in ai projects
+• text processing is key in nlp

+# 🔮 Future Improvements
+Once I move further in my AI roadmap, I plan to:

+Add NLP tokenization (using nltk or spaCy)

+Use cosine similarity or TF-IDF

+Accept .docx or .pdf files

+Create a web version with Flask

+Auto-generate detailed PDF reports

+# 🪪 License
+MIT License — use freely and improve it!

+# ✍️ Author
+Nithish Kumar
+GitHub: @Nithish-Asm2Py

+💬 Always building, always learning.